By Leigh Cassell, Digital Human Library

 Our Dream Hubs also offer a great opportunity for interested teachers and adults working in these fields to become mentors for our teens.
 Our virtual platform allows for international and intergenerational connections that can be sustained long-term.
 We are seeking adults of all ages that can provide guidance and assistance, but are willing to step back and let the teens take the lead.
 Merging our existing network with TeachSDGs’ is a perfect formula to connect young people to teachers that are ready to provide the stepping stones students need to start making their dreams a reality.

 So far, Teens Dream has seen inspiring successes.
 Our Gender Equality Dream Hub team created the International Movement for Resilience, Authenticity, & Activism (IMRAA), a female empowerment organization that has been implemented in several schools in the United States and Ghana.
-Our Good Health & Well-Being Dream Hub has started the first Our Minds Matter mental health awareness club in California.
+Our Good Health & Well-Being Dream Hub has started the first Our Minds Matter mental health awareness club on the West Coast and is working to inspire teens globally to start these clubs in schools.
 Our Partnerships for the Goals Dream Hub produced an hour-long art show on gun violence called Triggered, which brought together teen artists from all over the world.
+Our Quality Education Dream Hub led by teens from Romania, Indonesia and Trinidad are interested in how to make education more accessible and interesting.
+They are in need of adult mentors!
 There are many more stories like these in progress, and by connecting Teens Dream with TeachSDGs, there is unlimited potential to what can be achieved.

 Join the Movement

-The Global Co Lab welcomes you to join in our network and help us engage teens worldwide in SDG action.
-Please visit our website for more information and follow us on social media.
-You can email firstname.lastname@example.org for details about becoming a mentor or Teen Ambassador with our Dream Hubs.
+The Global Co Lab welcomes you to join our network and help us engage teens worldwide in SDG action.
+Please visit our Teens Dream website for more information and follow us on social media.
+You can email firstname.lastname@example.org for more information.

 First and foremost, I wish to thank you.
 Thank you for bravely taking your solitary stand in August.
 Thank you for speaking so boldly to the rich and the powerful.
 And, above all, thank you for inspiring millions of young people to #climatestrike alongside you.